Elementary/Early Childhood Education

-Cairn’s Bachelor of Science in Early Childhood and Elementary Education prepares teacher candidates for the profession of teaching Pre-kindergarten through 4th grade (5th and 6th may be added) in public, private, Christian, and international schools.
+Cairn’s Elementary/Early Childhood program prepares teacher candidates for the profession of teaching Pre-kindergarten through 4th grade (5th and 6th may be added) in public, private, Christian, and international schools.
 The PK-4 program focuses on preparing you to structure developmentally appropriate learning experiences in an inclusive, supportive environment that fosters the integrated development of the whole person—mind, heart and soul.

 The PK-4 program curriculum is designed to develop critical and creative thinking, reflection on practice, and the disposition to engage children actively in their own learning.
 The curriculum includes three integrated components: a body of general studies to develop a depth in background knowledge; education courses to align learning theory, curricular design and subject-specific methodology practices; and performance-based school placements for applied, contextual practice.
 Certification includes PA State PK-4 Instructional I as well as Association of Christian Schools International K-8th; certification in Special Education PK-8 and/or TESOL K-12 may be added on to the PK-4 program.

 Why Study Elementary/Early Childhood Education at Cairn?

 - Introduction to education theory and methods courses in the freshman rather than junior year